 Ohio’s 529 Plan offers calculators and tools to build a 529 plan that best fits the account owner’s needs.
-The college savings planner can assess the projected college costs and provide an estimated monthly saving amount to be placed in a 529 plan to reach a saving goal.
+The college savings estimator can assess the projected college costs and provide an estimated monthly saving amount to be placed in a 529 plan to reach a saving goal.
 The tax benefit tool illustrates the advantages of tax-free growth in a 529 plan compared to a taxable savings account.

 Others can give the gift of college

 Loved ones want to give meaningful gifts, especially for the big events in a child’s life – holidays, birthdays, and graduation (whether it’s preschool, middle school or high school!).
 Encourage them to give the gift of college by making a contribution to a child’s 529 plan.
 Especially as college draws near, these gifts will take on added significance.

 Ohio’s 529 Plan has partnered with Ugift to simplify the process of allowing other people to contribute to CollegeAdvantage Direct 529 Plan.
 Ugift creates a code which will authorize gift givers to donate directly to a 529 plan online without needing the actual 529 account number.
 Once a gift giver has the code, they can continue to make one-time or recurring electronic gifts for college without fees.
 Plus, if the gift giver is an Ohio taxpayer, they can also deduct up to $4,000 in contributions per beneficiary, per year, from their state taxable income.
 Their gift contribution must be made payable directly to the account, not to the child.